turingschool/front-end-curriculum/lessons/module-4/continuous-integration.md

 ## Automatic Deployments
 CircleCI provides deployment integration with other popular services such as Heroku.
-Upon a successful build, we can configure CircleCI to deploy our changes to specified environments.
+Upon a successful build, we can configure CircleCI to deploy our changes.
 This takes a bit more work, but the seamless automation makes it all worthwhile.

-When working with git, it's common to have a master or default branch represent your pristine production environment.
-We also want a staging environment where we can test out new changes and review the state of the code before it gets merged into master and sent to production.
-In order to maintain this staging environment, you'll want to create a 'staging' branch in your git repo.
-Go ahead and do that now if you don't already have one.

-### Heroku - Pipeline Setup
-In Heroku, you'll want to create two different applications.
-A staging app and a production app.
-Once you've created these and configured them as needed, create a new pipeline and add them to their respective pipeline phases.

-Now that we're going to integrate CircleCI, we want to configure Heroku's default 'automatic deployments'.
-From the pipeline, click on each application and select 'Configure Automatic Deploys...'.

-![Configure Deploys][configure-deploys]

-Then select the appropriate branch to deploy from for that application (e.g. master or staging), and check the 'Wait for CI to pass' box.
-This will ensure that we don't deploy code that is potentially broken.
+In order to have CircleCI take control over our deployments, we need to configure Heroku’s default ‘automatic deployments’.
+In Heroku, go to your application's deployment settings and select ‘Configure Automatic Deploys…’.

 ![Wait for CI][wait-for-ci]